 The Duncan Terrace Garden was laid out in 1893 after the River had been put into pipes in 1861.
 Look upwards in the lower part of the garden to enjoy a cluster of 300 bird and bee boxes hugging the trunk of a tree, entitled ‘Spontaneous City in the Tree of Heaven’, part of the Secret Garden Project.

 Crossing City Road, we followed the route along Owen’s St (via Owen’s Field in fact to maximise green spaces) and across St John’s St; then a quick diversion to look at Myddelton Square.
-The square and St Mark’s Church (1827) were designed by William Chadwell Mylne, surveyor to the New River Company from 1811 (his father, who had filled the post before him, lovingly named his son after the Chadwell stream that fed the New River).
-The church was gutted and the north side of the square destroyed in the 1940s, as a result of WW2 bombing, and rebuilt in replica by the New River Company.
+The square and St Mark’s Church (1827) were designed by William Chadwell Mylne, surveyor to the New River Company from 1811 (his father, who had filled the post before him, named his son after the Chadwell stream that fed the New River.
+What a fabulous tribute-ary!!).
+The church was gutted and the north side of the square destroyed in the 1940s, as a result of World War Two bombing, and rebuilt in replica by the New River Company.
 The dramatist and actor Thomas John Dibdin, who wrote for the nearby Sadler’s Wells stage, was one of the first residents, moving into no. 7 in 1826.

 The New River Head site is of national historic importance having been in continuous use for the provision of public water supply since the opening of the New River.
 The end point of the river was a small reservoir called the ‘Round Pond’.
 The site is best seen from the Nautilus House Garden and visitor information point, accessible to the public from 8am to 4pm (7pm Summer), just down from Myddelton Square via the east end of Myddelton Passage (although not open the day we went, frustrating).

 These are some of the things to look out for: